Blog

 Assignment decreases manual, repetitive tasks, so that you can focus on what matters, cost efficient, reliable and modern maintenance.

-Assignment minimises paper work and moves you swiftly towards massive cost savings by utilising your staff much more intelligently.
-Instead of manual, time-consuming and inefficient resource allocation.
-Assignment leverages technology to ensure that your technical staff is utilised fully before recruiting new staff.
+Assignment minimizes paperwork and moves you swiftly towards massive cost savings by utilizing your staff much more intelligently.
+Instead of manual, time-consuming, and inefficient resource allocation.
+Assignment leverages technology to ensure that your technical staff is utilized fully before recruiting new staff.
 Read this for a full breakdown of Assignment and its key features.

 Aviation data as an exchange - Aviadex